 Whole life insurance is a permanent life insurance type where the insured person is covered for the lifetime duration, as long as the premiums are paid on time.
 Permanent life insurance is slightly different than term life insurance, which includes the person insured for a certain amount of time.

-The most common type of permanent life insurance policy is Whole Life Insurance, that most people purchase.
-Like many of permanent life insurance policies, the whole life also offers a savings component known as the cash value.
+The most common type of permanent life insurance policy is Whole life insurance, which most people purchase.
+Like many permanent life insurance policies, the whole life also offers a savings component known as the cash value.

 Whole life insurance gives a lot of benefits as the premiums are fixed and never go up, no matter what the market conditions are.
 Also, one may be able to withdraw funds and take out a loan, plus the death benefit is guaranteed as long as one makes the premium payments that are required.

 Colonial Penn is a life insurance company based in Philadelphia USA and was founded in 1968 by the cofounder of AARP Leonard Davis.
 The company is basically owned by the CNO financial group.
 Its specialty is offering life insurance to the consumer directly at a lower cost.